tfukui95/tor-experiment/ToyExperiment.md

 ### Installing the Tor Software

-To start, we install tor on all of the nodes *except* the web server using the following steps:
+To start, we install Tor on all of the nodes *except* the web server using the following steps:

 ```